-- (a) Who Must File.
-Any nongovernmental corporate party to a proceeding in a court of appeals must file a statement that identifies any parent corporation and any publicly held corporation that owns 10% or more of its stock or states that there is no such corporation. - (b) Time for Filing; Supplemental Filing.
-A party must file the Rule 26.1(a) statement with the principal brief or upon filing a motion, response, petition, or answer in the court of appeals, whichever occurs first, unless a local rule requires earlier filing.
-Even if the statement has already been filed, the party's principal brief must include the statement before the table of contents.
-A party must supplement its statement whenever the information that must be disclosed under Rule 26.1(a) changes. - (c) Number of Copies.
-If the Rule 26.1(a) statement is filed before the principal brief, or if a supplemental statement is filed, the party must file an original and 3 copies unless the court requires a different number by local rule or by order in a particular case.
+(a) Nongovernmental Corporations.
+Any nongovernmental corporation that is a party to a proceeding in a court of appeals must file a statement that identifies any parent corporation and any publicly held corporation that owns 10% or more of its stock or states that there is no such corporation.
+The same requirement applies to a nongovernmental corporation that seeks to intervene.

+(b) Organizational Victims in Criminal Cases.
+In a criminal case, unless the government shows good cause, it must file a statement that identifies any organizational victim of the alleged criminal activity.
+If the organizational victim is a corporation, the statement must also disclose the information required by Rule 26.1(a) to the extent it can be obtained through due diligence.

+(c) Bankruptcy Cases.
+In a bankruptcy case, the debtor, the trustee, or, if neither is a party, the appellant must file a statement that:

+(1) identifies each debtor not named in the caption; and

+(2) for each debtor that is a corporation, discloses the information required by Rule 26.1(a).

+(d) Time for Filing; Supplemental Filing.
+The Rule 26.1 statement must:

+(1) be filed with the principal brief or upon filing a motion, response, petition, or answer in the court of appeals, whichever occurs first, unless a local rule requires earlier filing;

+(2) be included before the table of contents in the principal brief; and

+(3) be supplemented whenever the information required under Rule 26.1 changes.

+(e) Number of Copies.
+If the Rule 26.1 statement is filed before the principal brief, or if a supplemental statement is filed, an original and 3 copies must be filed unless the court requires a different number by local rule or by order in a particular case.

 (As added Apr.
 25, 1989, eff.
 Dec.
 1, 1989; amended Apr.
 30, 1991, eff.
 Dec.
 1, 1991; Apr.
 29, 1994, eff.
 Dec.
 1, 1994; Apr.
 24, 1998, eff.
 Dec.
 1, 1998; Apr.
 29, 2002, eff.
 Dec.
-1, 2002.)
+1, 2002; Apr.
+25, 2019, eff.
+Dec.
+1, 2019.)